UK Council for Psychotherapy

 Grieving, Mourning Our Losses

 Bereavement & Grief for someone we cared about, or knew has its own pace (see Grief & Bereavement Counselling London).
-Grief is about loss and is different to depression although we may be grieving our unhappiness.
+Grief is about loss and the feelings we feel.
+This is different to depression although we may be grieving our unhappiness.
 Grief is part of the human condition and inside a part of us, we may have frozen.
 We grieve because we love and we may also be in touch with loss or personal grief, not of a person but of a different nature and this can affect fear of loss, rejection, abandonment.

 Counselling in London, psychotherapy in London, letting go, process of therapy, how to let go of the past, letting go of the past, Counsellor and Psychotherapist in Camden, central London, NW1